Tokyo Imperial Palace: Tōkagakudō (Music Hall)

 The (桃華楽堂, Tōkagakudō) is located to the east of the former main donjon of Edo Castle in the Honmaru.
 Designed by Kenji Imai, this music hall was built in commemoration of the 60th birthday of Empress Kōjun on March 6, 1963.
 The ferro-concrete building covers a total area of 1254 m2.
 The hall is octagon-shaped and each of its eight outer walls is decorated with differently designed mosaic tiles.
 Construction began in August 1964 and was completed in February 1966.

 Ninomaru Garden

 Symbolic trees representing each prefecture in Japan are planted in the northwestern corner of Ninomaru enceinte.
 Such trees have been donated from each prefecture and there are total of 260, covering 30 varieties.

 The small Ninomaru Garden at the foot of the castle hill was originally planted in 1636 by Kobori Enshu, a famed landscape artist and garden designer, but it was destroyed by fire in 1867.
-The current layout was created in 1968, based on a plan drawn up during the reign of ninth shogun, Tokugawa Ieshige.
+The current layout was created in 1968, based on a plan drawn up during the reign of the ninth shogun, Tokugawa Ieshige.